Research-Based

 prenatal supplement statistics

-Prenatal supplements have been around for decades to help women fill in any nutritional gaps during gestation.
-Most doctors encourage women who are pregnant, planning to become pregnant, or lactating, to take prenatal vitamins but what do we really know about them?
-And how many women are really taking them?
+Prenatal supplements have helped women bridge nutritional gaps during pregnancy for decades.
+Most doctors recommend prenatal vitamins for women who are pregnant, planning pregnancy, or lactating—but what do we really know about them?
+And how many women actually take them?

-Prenatal vitamins come in many different forms depending on the brand.
-Although many different nutrients increase during pregnancy, there are no current guidelines for supplement companies to abide by when it comes to what they include in their product.
-The biggest nutrients to look for in prenatal vitamins include folic acid, iron, calcium, vitamin D, and iodine.
+Prenatal vitamins come in various forms depending on the brand.
+While many nutrients increase during pregnancy, no current guidelines govern what supplement companies must include in their products.
+The most crucial nutrients in prenatal vitamins include folic acid, iron, calcium, vitamin D, and iodine.

-As is the case with most supplements, some prenatal supplements are better than others.
-You can also choose ones that emphasize specific nutrients of concern, such as iron, or vitamin B12.
-The prenatal supplement market is huge, but it might surprise you to know how many women still aren’t taking advantage of prenatal supplements despite ongoing research proving the importance of certain nutrients during pregnancy for healthy fetal development.
+Like most supplements, some prenatal formulas are superior to others.
+You can choose options that emphasize specific nutrients of concern, such as iron or vitamin B12.
+Despite the massive prenatal supplement market, many women still don’t utilize these supplements—even with ongoing research proving the importance of certain nutrients for healthy fetal development.

 • The global prenatal vitamin supplement market size was estimated to be 409.8 million in 2019.